shen-ui/shen-ui/README.md

 - 👋 Hi, I’m @shen-ui
 - 👀 I’m interested in ...
 Everything!
 I have tons of hobbies from running to stonks
-- 🌱 I’m currently learning ... typescript, AWS Services, SpringBoot
+- 🌱 I’m currently learning ... typescript, SpringBoot
 - 💞️ I’m looking to collaborate on ...
-Virtual Reality related projects.
-Hmu fr.
+Anything where I can learn something new (within programming ofc.)
-- 📫 How to reach me ... peterhuiwang1995@gmail.com | Shen#3005 | @shen-ui
+- 📫 How to reach me ... peterhuiwang1995@gmail.com | BasedShen#1337 | @shen-ui

 What I'm doing currently: